MAS370 Sampling Theory and Design of Experiments

 The results of sample surveys through opinion polls are commonplace in newspapers and on television.
 The objective of the Sampling Theory section of the module is to introduce several different methods for obtaining samples from finite populations.
 Experiments which aim to discover improved conditions are commonplace in industry, agriculture, etc. The purpose of experimental design is to maximise the information on what is of interest with the minimum use of resources.
 The aim of the Design section is to introduce some of the more important design concepts.

-Prerequisites: MAS223 (Statistical Inference and Modelling); MAS363 (Linear Models) recommended
+Prerequisites: MAS223 (Statistical Inference and Modelling); MAS367 (Linear and Generalised Linear Models) recommended

 No other modules have this module as a prerequisite.

 - This course deals with two different areas where the important features are the planning before the data are collected, and the methods for maximising the information which will be obtained.
 The results of sample surveys through opinion polls, etc., are commonplace in newspapers and on television.
 The Sampling Theory component of the course introduces several different methods for obtaining samples from finite populations and considers which method is most appropriate for a given sampling problem.
 Experiments which aim to discover improved conditions are commonplace in industry, agriculture, etc. The purpose of experimental design is to maximise the information on what is of interest with the minimum use of resources.
 The Experimental Design component of the course introduces some of the more important design concepts.

 - To consolidate some previous mathematical and statistical knowledge.

 - To introduce statistical ideas used in sample surveys and the design of experiments.

 Lectures, problem solving

 3 assignments each contributing 5% to the module mark.
 One formal 2 hour written examination contributing 85% to the module mark.
 Exam format: all questions compulsory

 1. Experimental Design

 - A review of linear models: matrix notation; least squares estimation; orthogonality; prediction; confidence regions.